choral-lang/examples/README.md

 - RemoteFunction (remote-function)
 - VitalsStreaming (vitals-streaming)

-In each folder there is a README file reporting the choral command to compile the choral program contained.
+In each folder there is a README file reporting the choral command to compile the choral program contained, from the root folder of the repository.

 The `java` folder contains Java files useful to compile the choral-compiled programs into executable (binary) code.